 Table 4 shows the long-run coefficient of the ARDL model, concerning we can see that according to long-run coefficients of Economic policy uncertainty (EPU) COVID-19 (COV) oil prices are statically significant in levels at 1%, 5%, and 10%.
 On the other hand, the results show that Economic policy uncertainty (EPU) is positively correlated with COVID-19, this indicates that an increase in COVID-19 can enhance Economic policy uncertainty (EPU), which is an increase by 1% of COVID-19, leads to 0.325640% increase in Economic policy uncertainty (EPU).
-This means that an increase in new cases raises the uncertainty of economic policy uncertainty (EPU) is negatively correlated with the oil prices.
+This means that an increase in new cases raises the uncertainty of economic policy in the US, UK, and Brazil.
+The results also show that the Economic policy uncertainty (EPU) is negatively correlated with the oil prices.
 This result is consistent with the finding theoretical and empirical.